fryguybob/STM-Commentary/GHCSTMNotes.md

 the locks for the affected `TVar`s and can atomically make visible changes to memory (with respect to other transactions).

-TODO: talk about the mechinism, locking, and have worked examples.
+TODO: talk about the mechanism, locking, and have worked examples.

 ## Aborting

-Aborting is simple in that we just throw away changes that are stored in the `TRec`.
+Aborting is simply throwing away changes that are stored in the `TRec`.

 ## Invariants